Differential Expression (DE) Analysis¶

 modality="protein",

-category="condition", # category in .obs to define groups
+category="factor_value_condition", # category in .obs to define groups

 ctrl="G1", # control group